 Candidates must posses a four-year bachelor’s degree from an accredited University.
 Professional and managerial experience is highly recommended and, as a part of the application process, a telephone interview may be scheduled with appropriate faculty and staff.

 2019 Cohort Admission Deadline is May 10, 2019

 Residency Week 2019 will be held August 11-16, 2019 in College Station, Texas

 |Round 4||March 15, 2019|

 If you have any questions related to MID program admissions please contact:

 Please Note: Each “round” represents a distinct period in which you may apply, not a succession of steps in your application.
 You may apply in one round only, one time in an application year.
 You must have your application submitted in its entirety by the deadline to be considered for a round.

-Applicants are encouraged to apply in the first or second round, as space may become limited by the third round.
+Applicants are encouraged to apply early in Spring, as space may become limited by the final deadline.
 In addition, applying in the earlier rounds will give candidates more time to address such matters as financial aid, grants, loans, etc.